gogins/csound-extended/WebAssembly/README.md

 THis directory builds, packages, and tests csound-extended for WebAssembly.
 This build replaces `CsoundObj.js` from the core Csound repository with a WebAssembly build of Csound, compiled using the Emscripten LLVM toolchain.
-This build uses the new AudioWorklet for superior performance with fewer audio issues.
+This build uses the new WebAudio AudioWorklet for superior performance with fewer audio issues.

 * A number of C++ plugin opcodes (here, statically linked).